BMSVieira/osticket-api/README.md

 | `condition`| `string` | `all` | ✔️ | Indicates the condition of the request |

 ### 🔸 `[GET]` FAQ/Specific Category
-You can fetch faq info from a specific category, for example:
+Fetch faq info from a specific category, for example:

 ```javascript
 {